Goalsum/TataruBook/docs/importing_data.md

 # Recognize transaction records that have already been imported

 In the above example, the last three transactions each is a transfer from another account to the `Sharlayan Bank credit card` account.
 Normally, these transaction records would exist in both accounts on both sides of the transaction.
-For example, If we had imported the `Sharlayan Bank current` transaction records first, then the last two records would have been in the db file before importing the `Sharlayan Bank credit card` transaction records.
-Therefore, while importing the transaction records of `Sharlayan Bank credit card`, you need to first identify these already imported transaction records to avoid these records from being duplicated in the db file.
+For example, If we had imported the `Sharlayan Bank current` transaction records first, then the last two records would have been in the DB file before importing the `Sharlayan Bank credit card` transaction records.
+Therefore, while importing the transaction records of `Sharlayan Bank credit card`, you need to first identify these already imported transaction records to avoid these records from being duplicated in the DB file.

-This step is not required and can be skipped if you are sure that the transaction records that need to be imported do not exist in the db file.
+This step is not required and can be skipped if you are sure that the transaction records that need to be imported do not exist in the DB file.
 {: .notice}

 Create a new worksheet named `statements` after the `Final Results` worksheet.

-Use the [export]({{ site.baseurl }}/commands.html#export) command to export the content of [statements]({{ site.baseurl }}/tables_and_views.html#statements) view from the db file, then open it in Excel and filter on the `src_name` column to show only records for the `Sharlayan Bank current` account.
+Use the [export]({{ site.baseurl }}/commands.html#export) command to export the content of [statements]({{ site.baseurl }}/tables_and_views.html#statements) view from the DB file, then open it in Excel and filter on the `src_name` column to show only records for the `Sharlayan Bank current` account.
 Observe the time period that overlap with the current transaction records to be imported, and copy the transaction records within this period into the `statements` worksheet.

 Next, we need to perform a **one-to-one match** between the transaction records in the `Intermediate Results` worksheet and the `statements` worksheet.
 The correct bookkeeping data should satisfy such a match result: